riaan-attar/ECOM/readme.md

 ## License

-This project is a private project and no liscence exist .
+This project is a private project and no license exists.

+## Copyright

+© 2023 riaan-attar.
+All rights reserved.